 You already know the benefits of healthy eating, and you try to eat well.
 So what's keeping your family from eating high-quality foods -- a variety of fruits, vegetables, whole grains, and lean sources of protein?
 And how can you help them eat better?

 Here, experts suggest how you can make healthy eating a habit.
 Plus, they offer tips on how to make it fun for preschoolers, grade-school kids, and teens.

 As a parent, you are a powerful role model.
 If you find ways to be more active every day, kids will follow your lead.

 Here are 5 ideas for family fitness that can get you all moving.

 Set aside 30 minutes 3 times a week to do fun exercises with your kids.
 Make it a part of your after-school or after-dinner routine.
 If your kids are young, they might enjoy hopscotch or hide-and-seek.
 Kick a soccer ball around with older children.

-Also plan at least 1 family activity every weekend.
-It can be as simple as taking the little ones to the playground -- or as challenging as an all-day hike with your teenager.
+Also plan at least one family activity every weekend.
+It can be as simple as taking little ones to the playground -- or as challenging as an all-day hike with your teenager.

 A key to getting kids moving is planning time for physical activities.
 You can find that time by turning off the TV, for starters -- and keeping TVs out of the kids' bedrooms.
 Then offer a variety of family activities, both competitive and noncompetitive.
 Exploring different ways to move their bodies will help children find exercises they enjoy and want to stick with for the long run.